Discrete Latent Structure in Neural Networks: Supervised Learning

 followed by updating

-This method also converges to a stationary point under mild assumptions \citep{bertsekas2000gradient}.
-If $F$ takes the form of an average, \eg, $F(\param) = \frac{1}{N} \sum_{i=1}^N F_i(\param)$ (in particular, \cref{eqn:avg-loss}), then $\var{G}$ may be chosen as a single sample $F_i(\param)$ (where $i$ is drawn uniformly from $\{1,\dots,N\}$), or a mini-batch estimator.
-The gradient and stochastic gradient methods can be extended to a broader family using momentum and adaptivity.
-Algorithms in this family \citep[\eg,][]{adam} are the \emph{de facto} choice in deep learning at the time of writing.
+This method also converges to a stationary point under mild assumptions \citep{bertsekas2000gradient} : mainly, requiring smooth $F$, square-summable decreasing step sizes, and a linear bound on the variance of $\var{G}$ \wrt the norm of the gradient of $F$.
+If $F$ takes the form of an average, \ie, $F(\param) = \frac{1}{N} \sum_{i=1}^N F_i(\param)$ (for instance \cref{eqn:avg-loss}), then $\var{G}$ may be chosen as a single sample $F_i(\param)$ where $i$ is drawn uniformly from $\{1,\dots,N\}$, or a mini-batch estimator.
+The gradient and stochastic gradient methods can be extended to a broader family using acceleration, momentum, and adaptivity \citep{nesterov1983method,adam,loshchilov2018decoupled,acceleration}.
+Algorithms in this family are the \emph{de facto} choice in deep learning at the time of writing.
 For this reason, our work focuses on compatibility with gradient-based learning.

 \paragraph{Backpropagation and the Chain Rule.} Given a composition of functions \(u: \bbR^m \to \bbR^n\), \(v: \bbR^n \to \bbR^p\), \(w: \bbR^p \to \bbR^q\), and their composition \((w \circ v \circ u)(\param) \defeq w(v(u(\param)))\) we have: